Andrey0189/minigames-bot/README.md

 # Minigames Bot
-This open-source Disocrd bot with minigames
+This is open-source Disocrd bot with minigames